nebnamwen/buttonbox_c/README.txt

-A proof-of-concept in Java with slightly different features is also available at https://github.com/nebnamwen/buttonbox -- it uses Midi instruments, so it can produce a wider variety of more-realistic sounds, but has too much input lag to be usable as a performing instrument.
+A proof-of-concept in Java with slightly different features is also available at https://github.com/nebnamwen/buttonbox -- it uses Midi instruments, so it can produce a range of more-realistic sounds out of the box, but has too much input lag to be usable as a performing instrument.
 This C version is much more responsive.

 == building ButtonBox ==